Wellspring House Board of Trustees 2017-2018

 Melissa holds a Master of Science in Public Health from the Harvard School of Public Health and is a graduate of Washington University, St. Louis, MO.
 She has served as a founding advisory board member for the Cape Ann Farmers’ Market since 2006 and is a former board member at Stoneridge Children’s Montessori School in Beverly and Temple Ahavat Achim in Gloucester.
 From 2009-2012 she served on the Health Services Allocations Committee for the North Shore United Way.
 Melissa lives in Gloucester, where she has been a resident for 18 years.

-Chair: Julie Bishop
+Board Chair: Julie Bishop

 Julie Bishop has served on the Wellspring Board of Trustees for six years.
 She first visited Wellspring House in 2005 as a member of The Women’s Fund Grants Allocation Committee.
 After tea in front of a roaring fire and conversations with several past Wellspring clients, she recognized that Wellspring was a very special nonprofit doing very important work for those in need on the North Shore.